fabiojose/employee/README.md

 But, if you are starting it without docker, do not delete the `employeedb` directory, that will be created on the very first run.

+## Why I choose node?

+I answer with one word: **flexibility**

+I have more than seven years on java, but for this kind of project, I like the way that node allows me to write the stuff.

 ## To test

 If you have node installed in your pc, run the following command: